 All companies that are incorporated in England and Wales are required under the Companies Act 2006 (the “Act””) to keep certain legal and financial records.

-In this post I consider 6 key legal record keeping obligations that all companies should adhere to or risk receiving a fine.
+In this post we consider 6 key legal record keeping obligations that all companies should adhere to or risk receiving a fine.

 The Act states that all companies must produce and keep up to date the ‘Statutory Register’.